 The goal of PSPCO is to foster the development of the next generation of clinical scientists to be effective partners with discovery scientists and conduct high impact and innovative patient-centered cancer research.
 Open to MDs and MD/PhDs.
-Must have a faculty appointment at UCSF by start of program (July 2023).
-Application now closed.
-Application for the next cohort, starting in July 2024 will open in Fall 2023.
+Must have a faculty or instructor appointment at UCSF by start of program.
+See eligibility and application requirements below.
+Applications due December 1, 2023

 More information below.
 Questions?
 Email Jennifer Seuferer.

 Two seminars series are offered and open to HDFCCC faculty and trainees - Concept to Completion, Strategies for Successful Clinical Trials (C2C) and Career Development and Leadership (CD/L)Seminars.
 Upcoming seminars below.
 Register here.

 - Aug.
 25 - C2C: Protocol Structure and Review

 - Aug.
 31 - C2C: Fostering Diversity in Clinical Research

 - Oct.
 12 - CD/L: Organizational Structure of an NCI Designated Cancer Center

 - Nov.
 9 - C2C: Informed Consent and Clinical Trial Ethics

 - Nov.
 16 - C2C: Types of Trials and Sponsors and General Activation Process

 2024 Seminar dates TBA.
 For a list of topics see below.